nilaysrivastava/InstaKart/README.md

 ## Team Notes

-This project was built for HackOn with Amazon as a working prototype focused on urgent quick-commerce discovery, decision-making, and checkout.
+This project was built as a working prototype focused on urgent quick-commerce discovery, decision-making, and checkout.

 The current version demonstrates: